RachWalm/high-score/README.md

 1. Docker containers and security for the app is not requested so assumed not required.
 2. As it is a single page app I am not going to use a base.html to have a standardised format for the headings and footers etc.
+3. The rules provided to calculate the leaderboard needed to be done in reverse order for efficiency of the code.
+Each step would lead to a new list so that the orginal data wasn't compromised.
+- remove any users from the list that had less than 3 submissions which would provide a shorter list and the extraneous data about dates and the name of the challenge which is irrelevant for this challenge.
+This is unnecessary processing/storing of data not required in this challenge.
+- reorder the submissions so that it could be cut at 24 submissions and check which ones had more than 24 submissions

+Didn't originally have the JSON file so started with the set up of the front end as didn't want to write algorithm for different named variables.

+The original list had 500 entries (len(score_list)), but once the list had removed all submissions of less than 3 the new list only contained 246 entries, which would require less processing to do the other calculations.

+Then had the idea to remove all the additional unused data (name and date from within submission).

 pip install Flask